anche-raja/AWS_Gen_AI_Dev_Prof_Certificate/exercises/terraform_state/README.md

 }
 ```

-Recommended: store these values in a `backend.hcl` file and initialize with:
+Recommended: store values in `backend.hcl` and init with:

 ```bash
 terraform init -backend-config=backend.hcl